simonefil/sox-vulkan/README.md

 `sox_read`, `sox_write`, the packed-DSD entry points and every effect handler.
 An `int32_t *` is not a `double *` under any cast, so there is no compatibility shim and none is planned.

-Two things to know before upgrading:

-- **Fewer clips are reported.** Material at or slightly over 0 dBFS used to count a clip at each effect and now counts one only on the way out.
-- **CAF, W64 and MAT files written at `-b 32` by SoX 15.x and earlier are wrong.** They hold integer sample magnitudes inside a 32-bit float subtype;
-  no other program reads them correctly, and SoX read them back correctly only because it made the matching mistake in the other direction.
-Rewrite them with the older SoX to a lossless integer format before upgrading.

 ---